KseniaKhmelnk/INF442/README.md

 ## Description

 Graphs can be partitioned in a multitude of ways.
-In this project we explore the structure of directed graphs by implementing two clustering algorithm based in some principles:
+In this project we explore the structure of directed graphs by implementing two clustering algorithms based in some principles:
 - DBSCAN (density) 🧩
 - Kosaraju (strong connectivity) 🔀